METEO 3 Lesson 11 Images

 Text description of the annual mean precipitation image.

 The image is a contour map illustrating annual precipitation levels in a section of South America, with the focus on areas around the equator.
 The map uses a series of bold, contoured blue hues to represent varying precipitation amounts, increasing in intensity from light blue, indicating lower levels, to dark blue, indicating higher levels of precipitation.
-The colors are laid out in gradients and are clearly delineated by contour lines, creating a topographical effect.
 The map is framed with latitude and longitude markings, ranging from 80W to 20E longitude and 25S to 15N latitude.
 A color scale on the right side ranges from white to dark blue, labeled at intervals from 500 mm to 3500 mm, indicating annual precipitation in millimeters.
 Thin black lines outline the geographical boundaries.

 Brazilian city of Fortaleza